- Save space in the landfill for things that can’t be recycled.

 Other Thoughts: reduce waste by using reusable shopping bags.
 From time to time, we give bags out at events we attend.
 You might have seen someone carrying one.
 They are blue and say “BYOB – Bring Your Own Bag”.

-The R-Board reuses the yard waste that people bring.
-When it is shredded as mulch we spread it on our roadways to keep garbage trucks from getting stuck on the mud on rainy days.
+The R-Board reuses the yard waste that people bring to the landfill.
+When it is shredded as mulch we give it away, spread it on our roadways to keep garbage trucks from getting stuck on the mud on rainy days, and add it to our compost mix.
 We also use broken concrete, asphalt, and other materials to build our roadways.